Ask Cape Smiles Dentistry if our services are right for youMake an Appointment

 Minor Bone Grafting

-A patient will need a ridge expansion when the ridge is reabsorbed and needs an increase in height or width.
-The bone graft will restore lost bone dimension when the ridge is too thin to place an implant.
-The ridge of the jaw is expanded by mechanical means in this procedure.
-The bone graft will need to be placed and mature for a few months before the implant can be placed.
+Ridge expansions are performed when the ridge is reabsorbed and needs an increase in height or width.
+This type of bone graft is designed to restore lost bone dimension when the ridge is too thin to place an implant.
+With this procedure.
+The ridge of the jaw is expanded by mechanical means, allowing the bone graft to be placed and mature for a few months before the implant can be placed.

 - Creates a stable foundation for dental implants

 Your surgery may be scheduled several months prior to dental implant surgery so there is enough time for the bone to heal.
 Thus, dental bone grafts are typically performed under local anesthesia or intravenous sedation so you can completely relax during your surgery.